 - Static-group Comparison

-- Variable which can be manipulated by the researcher
+- A variable which can be manipulated by the researcher

 - Random distribution

-This experimental research method is commonly implemented in physical sciences.
+This experimental research method commonly occurs in the physical sciences.

-3. Quasi-Experimental Research Design: The word “Quasi” indicates resemblance.
-A quasi-experimental research design is similar to experimental research but is not exactly that.
-The difference between the two the assignment of a control group.
-In this research design, an independent variable is manipulated but the participants of a group are not randomly assigned as per conditions.
-The independent variable is manipulated before calculating the dependent variable and so, directionality problem is eliminated.
+3. Quasi-experimental research design: The word “Quasi” indicates similarity.
+A quasi-experimental design is similar to experimental, but it is not the same.
+The difference between the two is the assignment of a control group.
+In this research, an independent variable is manipulated, but the participants of a group are not randomly assigned.
 Quasi-research is used in field settings where random assignment is either irrelevant or not required.